Arkansas state senator resigns, takes lobbying role - NewsBreak

 Lance Eads, a Republican who represented District 7, which includes Springdale, Johnson, Goshen, and Elkins, announced the move in a Facebook post.

-“A private sector opportunity has developed for me, one that will allow me to continue to serve the public good,” Eads said in a Facebook post announcing his resignation .
+“A private sector opportunity has developed for me, one that will allow me to continue to serve the public good,” Eads said.

 Eads is joining Capitol Consulting Firm (CCF) as a senior consultant, according to a release from the firm on Thursday.
 His primary focus, according to the release, will be “client relations, federal lobbying, and political consulting.”